Hungkuang University

-HU offers undergraduate and graduate programs in a variety of fields, including business, engineering, humanities, science, and social sciences.
+HKU offers undergraduate and graduate programs in a variety of fields, including business, engineering, humanities, science, and social sciences.
 Some of its most popular programs include nursing, electrical engineering, and business management.

 The university also offers a number of international programs, including exchange programs with partner universities around the world.

 History

-HK was initially established as Hungkuang Junior College of Nursing on 7 July 1967.
-The college became a university in February 2003 as the Hungkuang University.
+HKU was initially established as Hungkuang Junior College of Nursing on 7 July 1967.
+The college became Hungkuang Institute of Technology in 1997 and a university in February 2003 as Hungkuang University.